GroceryCheckout/GroceryApp/README.md

 ## Overview
 ### Description
-Grocery checkout app that enables quick checkout in the world of self serving stores and checkout free supermarkets.
-Keeps track of purchased items and potentially suggest items based on purchase date.
+Grocery checkout app that enables quick checkout in the world of self-serving stores and checkout-free supermarkets.
+Keeps track of purchased items and potentially suggests items based on the purchase date.

 ### App Evaluation
-- **Category:** Reatil
+- **Category:** Retail
 - **Mobile:** This app would be primarily developed for mobile
 - **Story:** Enables users to select purchased items for different stores and suggest items to purchase based on history.
 - **Market:** Any age group.
-- **Habit:** The apps suggestion feature would increase the frequency with which users use the app.
+- **Habit:** The app's suggestion feature would increase the frequency with which users use the app.
-- **Scope:** The app could be used in conjuction with existing mobile platforms for grocery retailers enabling users to purchase items and keep track of purchasing history accross different stores.
+- **Scope:** The app could be used in conjunction with existing mobile platforms for grocery retailers enabling users to purchase items and keep track of purchasing history across different stores.

 ## Product Spec
 ### 1. User Stories (Required and Optional)